Cathy's Gluten Free

 Chocolate Ganache Icing

-Chocolate ganache is very easy to make and has a number of uses.
+Chocolate ganache is very easy to make and can be used as a glaze, for dipping, or whipped into frosting.

 Ingredients